-- AF illuminator does not operate when [Autofocus mode] is set to AFC (Continuous AF) or the subject is moving in AFA (Automatic AF).
-(The () or () indicator lights in the viewfinder.) - The AF illuminator may not operate with focal lengths of 300 mm or longer. - When an external flash is attached, the AF illuminator of the external flash is used.
+- AF illuminator does not operate when [Autofocus mode] is set to AFO (Continuous AF) or the subject is moving in AFA (Automatic AF).
+(The () or () indicator lights.) - The AF illuminator may not operate with focal lengths of 300 mm or longer. - When an external flash is attached, the AF illuminator of the external flash is used